DF-LLaVA: Unlocking MLLMs for Synthetic Image Detection via Knowledge Injection and Conflict-Driven Self-Reflection: Experiments

 \subsection{Experimental Results}

 Our primary experimental results are summarized in Table \ref{tab:main results}.
-We compare our models with FakeVLM \cite{DBLP:journals/corr/abs-2503-14905}, fine-tuning based method LLaVA-LoRA, LLaVA-FullFT and other leading MLLMs, including GPT-4o\cite{gpt-4o}, Qwen2-VL\cite{Wang2024Qwen2VLEV}, InternVL2\cite{chen-2024}, and Deepseek-VL2\cite{lu-2024}.
-Results show that DF-LLaVA demonstrates superior performance across multiple metrics, excelling in both synthetic image detection and artifact interpretation.
-Specifically, compared to the powerful open-source model Qwen2-VL-72B, DF-LLaVA achieves an average improvement of 29.5\% in Acc and 40.1\% in F1 on both FakeClue and LOKI.
-Besides, relative to the previous MLLM-based method FakeVLM, DF-LLaVA delivers average gains of 4.2\% in Acc and 3.9\% in F1 across FakeClue and LOKI.
-Furthermore, DF-LLaVA also surpasses the auxiliary classifier in both Acc and F1, highlighting the effectiveness of our framework.
-As reflected by the CSS and ROUGE\_L metrics, DF-LLaVA provides stronger interpretability than FakeVLM and general MLLMs, offering more accurate and reliable artifact explanations.
+We compare DF-LLaVA with fine-tuning baselines, leading expert models and general-purpose MLLMs, demonstrating its superior performance across multiple metrics, excelling in both synthetic image detection and artifact interpretation.
+Specifically, compared to the powerful open-source model Qwen2-VL-72B, DF-LLaVA achieves an average improvement of 29.8\% in Acc and 41.2\% in F1 on both FakeClue and LOKI.
+Additionally, compared to the leading expert model NPR or AIDE, which is also trained on FakeClue, DF-LLaVA also achieves an average improvement of 6.6\% in Acc and 3.3\% in F1.
+Furthermore, DF-LLaVA surpasses the baseline methods substantially, including LLaVA-LoRA, LLaVA-FullFT and the auxiliary classifier in both accuracy and F1 score, indicating that it effectively exploits latent knowledge beyond explicit classifier signals and thereby highlighting the effectiveness of prompt-guided knowledge injection.
+As reflected by the CSS and ROUGE\_L metrics, DF-LLaVA provides stronger interpretability than general MLLMs, offering more accurate and reliable artifact explanations.